khllkcm/AttestationBot/README.md

 The main (and only) command is `\generate DATE TIME DELAY`.

 `DATE` is the date on which you plan to go out, it has to be formatted as DD/MM/YYYY.
+You can use "*today*" to use the current date.

 `TIME` is the time on which you plan to go out, it has to be formatted as HH:MM.